 It’s a very flexible loan.
 Once you’ve been approved for a HELOC, you can use the money for whatever you want – home renovations, seed money to start a business, or tuition for yourself or your children.
 It can also be a useful tool for consolidating other high-interest debts.

+There’s no incentive for paying off a HELOC.
+Its up to you and your own self-discipline.
 Unlike a traditional loan, you don’t get all the money upfront (and, therefore, don’t start paying interest on the loan amount right away).
 A HELOC is more akin to a debit account that you withdraw from as needed.
 This makes it a very practical financing option for major home renovations where you’ll have ongoing expenses staggered over several months.